redunta/slbb-to-bb-transpiler/README.md

 ```lisp
 ('module my.useful.module (exportedA exportedB exportedC))
 ```
 Here a module named `my.useful.module` is declared along with symbols (`exportedA`, `exportedB`, `exportedC`) that are exported from it.
-Functions and Types can be exported only.
+Functions, methods, types, constants can be exported.

 - Import declarations followed by module declaration have the form:
 ```lisp